kubevirt/kubevirtci/cluster-provision/gocli/opts/prometheus/manifests/README.md

 KubeVirt’s virt-operator, by default, checks the existence of the MonitorNamespace and MonitorServiceAccount, and automatically creates a ServiceMonitor resource in the MonitorNamespace.
 Additionally, KubeVirt also appropriate role and rolebinding in KubeVirt’s namespace.

 ## Upgrading
-All the files are based on the `release-0.8` of the repository [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus), the change applied was decreasing the Prometheus and Alertmanager replicas from 2 to 1.
+All the files are based on the `release-0.18` of the repository [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).

-Additionally, we included a new Grafana dashboard `kubevirt-control-plane.json` in [cluster-provision/k8s/1.21/manifests/prometheus/grafana/grafana-dashboardDefinitions.yaml](https://github.com/kubevirt/kubevirtci/cluster-provision/k8s/1.21/manifests/prometheus/grafana/grafana-dashboardDefinitions.yaml).
+Component versions:
+* prometheus-operator v0.92.0
+* Prometheus v3.12.0
+* Alertmanager v0.33.0
+* Grafana 13.0.2
+* kube-state-metrics v2.19.0
+* node-exporter v1.11.1
+* kube-rbac-proxy v0.22.0

+kubevirtci customizations applied on top of upstream:
+* Prometheus replicas decreased from 2 to 1
+* Alertmanager replicas decreased from 3 to 1
+* NodePort services added for Prometheus (30007) and Grafana (30008)
+* Grafana image prefixed with `docker.io/` for CRI-O compatibility

+Excluded components: blackboxExporter, prometheusAdapter, networkPolicies.